reconstrukt/multiselect/readme.md

 JQuery Multiselect
 ==================================

-Drop-in replacement for multiple-select elements.
+Better multiple-select elements, without the drama.

 JQuery Multiselect provides a facade for manipulating standard multiple-select form elements in desktop, tablet and mobile browsers.
 Interactions are bound to corresponding `<select>` elements, so forms continue to behave as expected without requiring server-side updates.
 Simply put, everything just works.